Mean and standard deviation are two important metrics in Statistics.

 import statistics

-Let’s declare an array with dummy data.
+Let’s declare a list with sample data.

 data = [7,5,4,9,12,45]